Quasi-fibered boundary pseudodifferential operators: Introduction

 with $(Y,g_Y)$ a closed Riemannian manifold.
-From this point of view, an $\ALE$ metric is an $\AC$ metric for which $(Y,g_{Y})$ is a quotient of sphere with the standard metric.
+From this point of view, an $\ALE$ metric is an $\AC$ metric for which $(Y,g_{Y})$ is a spherical space form.
 Now, the larger class of $\QAC$ metrics of Degeratu-Mazzeo \cite{DM2018} admits an iterative definition where the local model \eqref{int.4} is replaced more generally by a Cartesian product

 on a subset of $Z\times ((0,\infty)\times Y)$ of the form

 where $g_{Z}$ is a $\QAC$ metric defined on the lower dimensional space $Z$, $p\in Z$ is a fixed point, $d_{g_{Z}}$ is the Riemannian distance on $Z$ and $((0,\infty)\times Y,dr^2+r^2g_Y)$ is a Riemannian cone with $Y$ a (possibly non-compact) smooth cross-section.
 Compared to a $\QALE$ metric, the tangent cone at infinity of a $\QAC$ metric is more complicated, of the form